Lithia22/CPT113_Assignment_1/README.md

-# MyPaddy Application
+# MyPaddy

-Check out an application for managing and calculating paddy sales for CPT113 Assignment 1!
+Check out this simple program for managing and calculating paddy sales for CPT113 Assignment 1!

 - Inputs base and sale information.
 - Calculates and displays income based on sales.